rogiia/ruxu.dev/articles/ai/build-an-ai-agent-security-2.md

 These measures ultimately put the burden of security on the human instead of the machine, since the machine cannot be trusted.
 In many cases, this won't be enough.
 A human can be wrong, or they can glance over security issues because they are tired, or simply don't care.
 Once a tool call is approved by the human, the agent is free to run around and do all the damage its host allows it to do.

-In this part we will start closing the gaps left open by human in the loop.
+In this part we will start closing the security gaps we still have in our agent harness.
 We will move tool execution into a **Docker sandbox** so a runaway command can only touch the project directory, add **prompt-injection defenses** so the model stops trusting tool output as instructions, and validate every tool input against its **schema** before it runs.
-The remaining controls — resource and cost limits, secret scrubbing, audit logging, and a kill switch — are covered in the next part.

-## A Checklist-Driven Approach
+## The Security Checklist

 Before writing code, it helps to lay out everything a production-grade agent harness should defend against.
 The codebase ships a small checklist that captures the threat model in six sections: